This post may contain affiliate links. You can view our affiliate disclosure here.

 Maybe you travel periodically and want to be able to easily take it with you.
 Maybe you just want to pack it away during the summer, when you can get out to the driving range or golf course.

-If you plan to move your simulator around often, you may not want a full simulator setup with screen and projector unless it’s marketed as retractable.
+If you plan to move your simulator around often, you may not want a framed enclosure with screen and projector unless it’s marketed as retractable.
 If you’re planning to invest in a net only, then make sure that transporting it is straightforward.

 3. Net Vs. Screen